alex1ozr/LearnDotNet/Interviews/Questions.Messaging_en.md

 1. What is Kafka?
     - How does it work?
 What are topics and partitions?
     - Why is Kafka not a queue?
 How is Kafka different from a queue (RMQ)?
+    - What is the difference between Rabbit MQ and Kafka from the consumer's side (Pull/push models)?
     - What are the configurations of Kafka?
     - What are the message delivery guarantees in Kafka?
     - Suppose the fact of sending a message to Kafka was not committed and we try to send it again?
 Will there be two messages in Kafka?
 Why is it bad?
 How to fix it? (idempotence)